-Does not apply to degree.
-Prerequisite: Appropriate score on placement tests or recommendation of Division Director and instructor.
 This course will enhance the student's confidence in expressing ideas and provide practice with sound writing mechanics.
 Emphasis is placed on practicing the writing process with a focus on rhetorical methods; skills are taught within the context of essay writing.
-In addition, students will read, critically assess and write as a response to readings.
+In addition, students will read, critically assess and write as a response to the readings.
 Library and research techniques are practiced.
-This is a prerequisite for ENGH101 unless placement exams indicate a readiness otherwise.
-ENGH063 may not be taken concurrently with, or after completing, ENGH101.
 This course requires a minimum of six (6) hours of outside work per week.
-This course does not fulfill any degree requirement.